mastaehe/bonsaiai.github.io/source/includes/examples/_turtlebot.html.md

 ```

 The `State` schema provides the BRAIN with the current x, y coordinates of the
 turtlebot, as well as its orientation.
-We also supply a heading vector to and
+We also supply a heading vector to the
 relative orientation of the goal with respect to the Turtlebot.
 This provides an
 invariant representation across goal positions.